 Why we think you’ll love it

-- Bhutan is also the country that famously values Gross National Happiness above Gross National Product, and a few days in the fresh air and majestic scenery here should enhance your general net happiness
+- Bhutan famously values Gross National Happiness above Gross National Product, and a few days in the fresh air and majestic scenery here should enhance your general net happiness

-- The food is amazing - try delicious cheese and pork-filled momo dumplings.
-Farmers fatten up their pigs on the plentiful Bhutanese marijuana, but that might be coincidence
+- The food in the luxury hotels is yummy - try delicious cheese and pork-filled momo dumplings made from pigs fattened up by farmers on the plentiful Bhutanese marijuana

-- Bhutan is so wonderfully unspoilt by the outside world, and they stick by their traditions and beliefs.
-To go to Bhutan and not climb up to Tigers Nest is like going to India and not seeing the Taj Mahal.
+- To go to Bhutan and not trek up to Tiger's Nest is like going to India and not seeing the Taj Mahal.
 We can arrange a wonderful overnight camping experience where you stay overnight high up the mountain on a sheltered plateau and then descend down in the morning - a very special experience

 - Learn more and find out when to go in our in-depth guide